Top Tips for Sending Children To Secondary School

 Forgetting things at home is very normal, have rules as to when you will make the journey to school to deliver what has been forgotten.

-Provide emergency money for bus fare or homework essentials that can be bought on route home and required at short notice for the next days art, cooking lesson or dress up day.
-This can really help you if you return back late from work.
+Provide emergency money for bus fare or homework essentials that can be bought on route home and required at short notice for the next day.
+Art supplies, cooking lesson ingredients or dress up day essetials.
+This can really help you if you return home late from work.

 Have extra copies of the school timetable printed out, take a screen shot of the timetable on their phone and pop another copy into their school bag.
-This helps navigate bag packing, where to head too in the day.
+This helps navigate bag packing and where to head too in the morning.

-They should always pack their school bag, ideally the night before and have it waiting at the front door along with a reminder to take their cooking, art, PE kits and after school activity bags.
-This take the morning where is my…away.
-I had a blackboard with what was needed chalked up by them, so and they then had a visual reminder what they needed to take with them.
+They should always pack their own school bag.
+Ideally the night before and have it waiting at the front door along with a reminder to take their cooking, art, PE kits and after school activity bags.
+This takes away the morning ‘where is my…’ stress.
+I had a blackboard with what was needed chalked up by each child for the following day.
+They then had a visual reminder of what they needed to take with them.

 Some children will head off to a school without knowing anyone, explain that it will take time to make friends.
-They just need a small group to have lunch with and joining clubs will widen their net to meet like minded friends.
+Initially they just need a one person or a small group to have lunch with.
+Joining clubs will widen their net to meet like minded friends.
 The key is for them to pro active, friendly, helpful, kind and caring and they will attract a lovely group of friends.